react-static/react-static/README.md

 - **Route Data** - Reach route's `getProps` function results in a separate data file for each route being stored.

 - **Shared Route Data** - Not only is each route's props stored in a separate file, but each individual prop is compared to every other route's props for `===` equality.
 When a prop is found to be used in more than one route, it is promoted to a **shared prop** and stored in it's very own JSON file.

+- **Manual Code Splitting with Universal** - React Static comes built in with support for `react-universal-component`.
+This means aside from the automatic code splitting that React Static offers, you can also manually code split very large components if you choose to do so.
+See the ["About" page in the dynamic-imports example](https://github.com/nozzle/react-static/blob/master/examples/dynamic-imports/src/containers/about.js) to see how it works and how easy it is!

 #### Why is all of this cool?